How to Achieve the Ultimate Grilled Cheese

 The humble, yet revered, grilled cheese lands among the most universally loved foods out there.
 I mean really, the soul-warming and gooey appeal of a grilled cheese transcends age, race, and gender... it's like the Harry Potter of sandwiches.
 So simple and satisfying, a grilled cheese is often one of the first things we learn how to cook.
-And often, it's one of the first things many of us--myself included--learn how to cook wrong.
+And often, it's one of the first things many of us—myself included—learn how to cook wrong.

 In order to achieve the most even caramelization on the bread, the fat needs to coat the outside of the sandwich, not the bottom of your skillet.
 To do this, brush the outer side of the sandwich slices evenly with your cooking fat of choice (we opt for heart-healthy olive oil, but the same rules apply for melted butter), then add to a heated pan slicked with cooking spray.

-I assume if you're reading this, you've likely "graduated" beyond the Kraft American Single.
-And since we're all such big sophisticated boys and girls, there's something we need to take a sec to be adult about acknowledging--the Kraft American Single is a great cheese for grilled cheese; it is the perfect set of cheese training wheels.
-This iconic slice of the processed food industry is magnificent at melting.
-And that meltability is an important principle to keep in mind as you move forward in your grilled cheese life.
+I assume if you're reading this, you've likely "graduated" beyond Kraft American Single.
+And since we're all such big sophisticated boys and girls, there's something we need to take a sec to be adult about acknowledging—the Kraft American Single is a great cheese for grilled cheese; it is the perfect set of cheese training wheels.
+This iconic slice of the processed food industry is also magnificent at melting—and that meltability is an important principle to keep in mind as you move forward in your grilled cheese life.

 I'm something of a purist; so to me, once you start adding in layers of meat and veggies, you're making a toasted sandwich, not a grilled cheese.
 I'm sure some very logical person could pose a very logical argument against me on that, but I believe cheese should be the star of a grilled cheese, the end.
 When the cheese is not the star of a grilled cheese and is left in a supporting role, you lose the tightly sealed toasty gooey package quality that makes a grilled cheese a grilled cheese (take that for logic).

 Tomato-Basil Grilled Cheese

 3. Place 1 tomato slice on top of cheese mixture on 2 of the bread slices; sprinkle evenly with black pepper and basil leaves.
 Close sandwiches with remaining bread slices.

-2. Heat a medium skillet over medium heat; coat with cooking spray.
+4. Heat a medium skillet over medium heat; coat with cooking spray.
 Add sandwiches to pan; cook 3 minutes or until browned.
 Turn sandwich; cook 2 minutes or bread is browned and cheese is gooey.
 Serve immediately.

 SERVES 2 (serving size: 1 sandwich) CALORIES 335; FAT 18g (sat 6.2g, mono 6.1g, poly 3g); PROTEIN 17g; CARB 26g; FIBER 4g; SUGARS 4g; CHOL 26mg; IRON 2mg; SODIUM 626mg; CALC 352mg